-When we set out creating our home theater for two, we knew we wanted a cinematic experience without spending a Hollywood blockbuster budget.
+When we set out to create our home theater for two, we knew we wanted a cinematic experience without spending a Hollywood blockbuster budget.

 We had an available wall for a projection surface which had been freshly painted.
 Special screen paint can run from seventy to nearly three hundred dollars per gallon, so I decided to hold off on that expense until I could evaluate just using the plain wall as a screen.
 While I am sure that screen paint would provide additional brightness, we find the wall to be quite acceptable.